 What Kind of Readers Does the Application Support?

 In addition to the Virtual Reader, the application supports several brands of readers.
-You can find a list of the readers supported by Sage Fixed Assets at www.SageFixedAssets.com/hardware.
+You can find a list of the readers supported by Sage FAS at www.sagefas.com/hardware.

 What Kind of Barcode Symbology Does the Application Support?